Rule #211: Cutting carbs does not mean cutting flavor.

 You can either boil 1 head of cauliflower florets for 10 minutes until they’re fork tender, or you can take the easy way out.
 Microwave 2 bags of frozen cauliflower in steamamble bags (separately) until tender, usually about 6 minutes each.

 Drain well, let cool, then throw in a food processor with 1/4 cup ricotta, 2 tbs. melted unsalted butter, some Greek yogurt, 1 tsp.
-Kosher salt, 1/4 tsp. freshly ground black pepper, and a pinch of red pepper flakes.
+Kosher salt, and 1/4 tsp. freshly ground black pepper.

 Then, squeeze each garlic clove until the good, roasted garlicky goodness pops out.
 Get as much as you can, but don’t sweat it if you can’t get it all out.
 Discard the skins.